 - 1 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement for the year occurred on 6/23/2015 (0.25 NTU).
+Our highest single turbidity measurement for the year occurred on 5/8/19 (0.22 NTU).
 State regulations require that turbidity must not exceed 1 NTU and that 95% of the turbidity samples collected must measure less than or equal to 0.3 NTU.
 Five distribution turbidity samples are required at five different locations each week.
 Turbidity values in the distribution system may not exceed 5 NTU. - 2 The level presented represents the 90th percentile of the 20 sites tested for lead and copper.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-The action levels for lead and copper were not exceeded in any of the samples collected. - 3 The level presented represents the range of the 20 samples. - 4 This represents the highest locational running annual quarterly average calculated from data collected.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
+The action levels for lead and copper were not exceeded in any of the samples collected. - 3 The level presented represents the range of the 20 samples. - 4 The sample water was collected and analyzed each quarter.
+The level presented is the highest average of the samples collected.